rwh9609-bit/aetherion-trading-service/docs/USER_GUIDE.md

 3. **Access Dashboard**
    - After registration, you are logged in and see the dashboard

+## 2025-08: HTTPS & Security Upgrade

+Production endpoints now use HTTPS with Let’s Encrypt certificates for all domains.
+If you see SSL or CORS errors, check for duplicate domains in envoy.yaml and verify certificate paths and permissions.
 ## Dashboard Overview

 Main dashboard components: